ianrastall/text-utils/books/ada/book-ada-03.md

 safety guarantees.

 - **Library Units**:
    Ada programs are organized into library units—packages, subprograms, or generic units.
-Each library unit has:

-  - A _specification_ (`.ads` file) defining the public interface
-  - A _body_ (`.adb` file) containing the implementation
+Each library unit has a *specification* (`.ads` file) defining the public interface and a *body* (`.adb` file) containing the implementation.

 - **Dependency Management**:
   When you `with` a package, the compiler checks the library to verify: